HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_insert_dynamic_table_code.md

    }%>
    ```

 3. Save and close the file.
-Verify no errors other than exception handling errors.
+Verify no errors are handled other than exception handling errors.

 4. Export the project as a war file.
 Close Rational Application Developer.